Pantrix/PANTRIX/README.md

 ## Overview
 ### Description
-As a result of COVID-19, many people have decided to eat less at restaurants.
-Many restaurants have also decided to close.
-As a result, we decided to create an app where a user is able to input ingredients they have at hand and receive recipe recommendations.
-These recipes would also include nutritional information and a way to add ingredients to your grocery list.
-Additionally, there will be a GPS to find local grocery stores that carry the ingredients needed.
+Because of COVID-19, many individuals have decided to eat less at restaurants and go out as little as possible.
+As a result, we decided to create an app that will aid these individuals in finding recipes with ingredients they have at home.
+Users will be able to input the ingredients they have at hand and receive recipe recommendations.
+The recipes would also include nutritional information as well as pricing of the ingredients.

 ### App Evaluation
-[Evaluation of your app across the following attributes]

 - **Category:** Food, Nutrition, Health
 - **Mobile:**
 - **Story:** Allows users to find recipes with ingredients they have at hand by inputting those ingredients.
-Allows users to be organized with the creation of a grocery list and find places where they can buy the ingredients.
+Allows users to view nutritional facts and pricing of the recipes.
 - **Market:** Anyone who loves to cook can use this app.
 - **Habit:** Users can come and search whenever they want to eat something.
 - **Scope:**